 I blame her for what happened.
 It’s easier.
 All the woman did was poke at a hole that was bound to be noticed one day, but the timing was poor, and I’m sure she knew it.

 The two continue down the street, observing the neighborhood.
-Harriet points at things, and Stacy nods and smiles along.
+Harriet points at things, and Sandra nods and smiles along.
 Closing my window shades, I turn to my lonely dinner–a bowl of microwaved ravioli and a can of Pepsi.

 fiction prose Writings alone amwriting child daughter father fiction flash fiction girl life lonely loss memories memory mother pain parent parenting parents read reader readers Reading relationship relationships separate separation short fiction short short fiction sorrow storytelling waiting write writerswriting Writing Writings